cornzyblack/atradius_setup/README.md

 ```

 ### Install necessary Libraries
-After activating the virtual environment, we need to install necessary libraries for our app to work.
-To achieve this, we run:
+After activating the virtual environment, you need to install necessary libraries for the app to work.
+To achieve this, run:

 ```bash
 python -m pip install -r requirements.txt
 ```

-and to download the necessary tokenizer for classification we need to run the following:
+and to download the necessary tokenizer for classification you need to run the following:

 ```bash
 python -m nltk.downloader punkt
 ```

 ### Start the App
-To start the app, we want to run the following in your terminal:
+To start the app, you want to run the following in your terminal:
 ```bash
 flask run
 ```